 Nebraska’s most common natural disasters include severe storms, floods, tornadoes, winter storms, heat waves, drought, and power outages.
 Other less significant disasters include wildfires, landslides, and earthquakes.

-Between 1953 and 2019, Nebraska declared 66 major disasters, of which severe storms and floods happened the most according to FEMA.
+Between 1953 and 2019, Nebraska declared 66 major disasters, of which severe storms and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 1. Severe Storms

-Nebraska’s main natural disaster threat is severe storms which include thunderstorms, dust storms, torrential rain, hail, and gusty winds.
+Nebraska’s main natural disaster threat is severe storms which include thunderstorms, dust storms, heavy rain, hail, and high winds.
 The Cornhusker State experiences an annual average of 45 to 50 stormy days with significant precipitation.

-In terms of precipitation, Nebraska receives an average of about 25” of rain annually, however, the east receives a bit more and the west and panhandle receive about half of the average.
+In terms of precipitation, the state receives an average 25 inches of rain annually, however, eastern Nebraska receives a bit more and the west and panhandle receive about half of the average.

 Thunderstorm season in Nebraska begins in late spring, with a peak in April.
 May through September see frequent heavy rainfall, with June being the rainiest month and July following closely behind.